 WIOA Title I - Adult, Dislocated Worker and Youth Programs: The three formula-funded programs are administered by Foothill WDB.
 Services are principally delivered at the comprehensive AJCC in Pasadena.
+Many services also are available online.

-WIOA Title II - Adult Education and Literacy: Adult Education and Literacy services are provided by Pasadena City College, Non-Credit Division (PCC) and Monrovia Community Adult School.
-The services include Adult Secondary Education, High School Diploma, High School Equivalency, Adult Basic Education, English as a Second Language, Vocational ESL, English Language, and Civics Education.
+WIOA Title II - Adult Education and Literacy: Adult Education and Literacy services are provided by Pasadena City College Non-Credit Division (PCC), Pasadena Unified School District (USD), and Monrovia Community Adult School, which is not party to the MOU.
+The services include Adult Secondary Education, High School Diploma, High School Equivalency, Adult Basic Education, English as a Second Language (ESL), Vocational ESL, English Language, and Civics Education.
 PCC provides student support through its Student Success and Support Program.
-Both local education agencies have representation on the local board.
+Both PCC and Pasadena USD have representation on the local board.

 WIOA Title III - Wagner-Peyser: EDD and the Foothill WDB are collocated within the AJCC.
-Foothill WDB was the first workforce development board that operates as a career services provider to move its entire operation into an EDD-owned building.
-EDD offers onsite Wagner/Peyser, Veterans, Trade Adjustment Assistance Act (TAA) and Unemployment Insurance (UI) programs.
+Foothill WDB was the first workforce development board operating as a career services provider to move its entire operation into an EDD-owned building.
+EDD offers onsite Wagner/Peyser, Veterans, Trade Adjustment Assistance Act (TAA) programs and provides assistance to customers in accessing remote Unemployment Insurance (UI) services.
 The Wagner-Peyser program provides jobseeker customers with assessments, referrals to partners, job search information, labor exchange, job search workshops, resume preparation, individual assessments, career counseling, job coaching, veteran hiring incentives, job clubs, labor market information, Unemployment Insurance/Disability Insurance information and filing assistance, and career skills assessments.
-The Jobs for Veterans State Grant provides extensive employment services, hiring incentives and job counseling to eligible veterans.
-The TAA program provides extensive workforce development services for workers affected by economic restructuring.
 EDD also provides Rapid Response services in partnership with WDB staff.
 An EDD Manager serves on the local board.

 WIOA Title IV - Vocational Rehabilitation: Vocational Rehabilitation services are provided by the California Department of Rehabilitation (DOR).
 DOR provides vocational rehabilitation to eligible individuals, including counseling, guidance, job search and placement, vocational and other training, on-the-job training, rehabilitation and orientation/mobility, rehabilitation assistive technology, transition services for students and employment.
-DOR representatives are on site weekly at the Foothill WDB AJCC on designated days.
 A DOR Manager serves on the local board.

 Carl Perkins Career Technical Education: The Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV) is a principal source of federal funding to states and discretionary grantees for the improvement of secondary and postsecondary career and technical education programs across the nation.
 The purpose of the Act is to more fully develop the academic, career, and technical skills of secondary and postsecondary students who elect to enroll in career and technical education programs.
-Pasadena City College and local adult education providers are the primary recipients of Perkins funding and regularly make referrals to and receive referrals from AJCC staff.
+Pasadena City College and Pasadena USD are the primary recipients of Perkins funding and regularly make referrals to and receive referrals from AJCC staff.

 Title V Older Americans Act: Senior Community Service Employment Program (SCSEP) services are provided by SER - Jobs for Progress.
-Services include eligibility determination, outreach, intake, and orientation to information and service, assessments, job search and placement assistance, development of an Individual Employment Plan, financial literacy services and on-the-job training.
-SER representatives are on site weekly at the Foothill WDB AJCC on designated days.
+Services include eligibility determination, outreach, intake, and orientation to information and services, assessments, job search and placement assistance, development of an Individual Employment Plan, financial literacy services and on-the-job training.
+While SER representatives offered services remotely throughout the pandemic, agency representatives have communicated that staff will return to the AJCC on a part-time basis to provide services.

 Job Corps: Foothill WDB refers youth to the Los Angeles Job Corps Center.
-Foothill WDB will enter into an MOU with Management and Training Corporation (MTC), the new federally-contracted operator of the center.
+Foothill WDB has entered into an MOU with Management and Training Corporation (MTC), the current federally contracted operator of the center.